Bandha Yoga

 Bandha' (bond, arrest) Pranayama Yoga

-It is also known as root lock.
+It is also known as a root lock.
 It is practiced at the root of the spine.
 Through the practice of this bandha, we can gain a certain amount of control over this energy.
-It eliminates bodily ailments along with the increase of the vital energy.
+It eliminates bodily ailments along with the increase in vital energy.

 Steps of Mula Bandha: